 Please note that each contractor will be responsible for providing this paid leave to their employees and for keeping appropriate records.
 This obligation for employers of unionized employees will not be covered by the NASI funds.

-The Secretary of Labor is empowered to exclude healthcare professionals, emergency responders, and small businesses with fewer than 50 employees when “the imposition of such requirements would jeopardize the viability of the business as a going concern.”’
+The Secretary of Labor is empowered to exclude healthcare professionals, emergency responders, and small businesses with fewer than 50 employees when “the imposition of such requirements would jeopardize the viability of the business as a going concern.”

-Family and Medical Leave Act Changes
+The Emergency Family and Medical Leave Act Expansion

 The other set of significant leave provisions for NFSA member companies are enacted under the Emergency Family and Medical Leave Act Expansion (EFMLAE).
 This is a temporary expansion of protections under the Family and Medical Leave Act (FMLA).
 The EFMLAE applies to companies with fewer than 500 employees and covers employees who have been employed for at least 30 calendar days.

 The EFMLAE provides 12 weeks of job-protected leave for a qualifying event, the last 10 of which are paid.
-EFMLAE leave is in addition to the provisions of the EPSLA above, and, therefore, the first two weeks of leave can be covered by the EPSLA.
+EFMLAE leave is in addition to the provisions of the EPSLA above and, therefore, the first two weeks of leave can be covered by the EPSLA.
 If the employee does not qualify for EPSLA leave, he/she may use vacation, personal, medical, or sick leave time accrued outside the FFCRA framework.
 To claim family leave under this section, the employee must be unable to work or telework because of the need to care for a child under 18 years old due to the unavailability of childcare resulting from a public health emergency declared by federal, state, or local government.

 Leave under this section, after the first two weeks, shall be paid at two-thirds of the employee’s regular rate of pay for the number of hours the employee is regularly scheduled to work.
 Pay for family leave under this section is capped at $200 per day or $10,000 total.